Emdot/docfx/Documentation/guideline/csharp_coding_standards.md

 Introduction
 ----------------
 The C# Coding Standards will be used in conjunction with customized versions of *StyleCop* and *FxCop* [**TODO**] during both development and build process.
-This will help ensure that all developers on the team are in a consistent manner.
+This will help ensure that the code is stylistically consistent.

 >"Any fool can write code that a computer can understand.
 Good programmers write code that humans understand".
 >